Front Matter

 See our Markdown Docs for more information about rendering custom elements in markdown files.

-When creating multiple page templates, you can use the template front-matter to configure Greenwood to use that template for a given page.
+When creating multiple page layouts, you can use the layout front-matter to configure Greenwood to use that layout for a given page.

 Example